-Figure I-2: "Topographical Map of the State of New Hampshire Surveyed Under the Direction of Samuel Holland," printed 1784 and enlarged to show the area that would become Greenfield (Dartmouth College Library Digital Collections) The territory of Salem Canada was re-granted by the Masonian Proprietors to Benjamin Lynde Esquire and others and renamed "Lyndes Borough" (Lyndeborough) on December 5, 1753 and incorporated April 23, 1764 by the Province of New Hampshire.15 The last parcel of un-granted land within the original Masonian Grant was called "Society Land".
+Figure I-2: "Topographical Map of the State of New Hampshire Surveyed Under the Direction of Samuel Holland," printed 1784 and enlarged to show the area that would become Greenfield (Dartmouth College Library Digital Collections)

+The territory of Salem Canada was re-granted by the Masonian Proprietors to Benjamin Lynde Esquire and others and renamed "Lyndes Borough" (Lyndeborough) on December 5, 1753 and incorporated April 23, 1764 by the Province of New Hampshire.17

+The last parcel of un-granted land within the original Masonian Grant was called "Society Land."
 This tract originally comprised all of the territory now included in the towns of Deering (incorporated 1766), Francestown (incorporated 1772), Antrim (incorporated 1777), Hancock (incorporated 1789), the north part of Greenfield (incorporated 1791), and Bennington (incorporated 1842).
 Portions of "Society Land" were granted and incorporated as Towns starting in 1772.

 The first petition for the incorporation of the Town of Greenfield was made to the General Court of New Hampshire in 1784.
 A second petition was made in December of that year.
-By 1790, many of the inhabitants of the area that would become Greenfield were becoming frustrated by having to travel great distances to attend Church.17 A petition to annex part of the territory was made by the inhabitants of Society Land on April 27, 1790, who stated that they were being set at a disadvantage by 15 Hopkins, 16.

-16 The name "Society Land" likely is due to the fact that the land was reserved to be divided equally among or held in common by members of the syndicate of Masonian Proprietors.
-17 Hopkins, 41.